Zuehlke/software-engineering-corner/drafts/signals-everywhere.md

 After decades of JavaScript Wild West exploration with countless frameworks and libraries left in the dust, the recent emergence of Signals is the best thing to happen since ES5.
 If you're unsure about what Signals are and why they're important, it's time to learn.
-**Every web developer should know and understand the concept of Signals** to build interactive experiences on the web going forward.
+**Every savvy web developer should know and understand Signals** to create interactive experiences on the web.

 ## The Problem

-All JavaScript frameworks essentially try to solve one single challenge at their core: **"keeping the UI in sync with the state"** (see [The deepest reason why modern JavaScript frameworks exist](https://medium.com/dailyjs/the-deepest-reason-why-modern-javascript-frameworks-exist-933b86ebc445)).
+All JavaScript frameworks essentially try to solve one single challenge at their core: it's all about **"keeping the UI in sync with the state"** (see [The deepest reason why modern JavaScript frameworks exist](https://medium.com/dailyjs/the-deepest-reason-why-modern-javascript-frameworks-exist-933b86ebc445)).
 One way or another, we need to update our visual interface every time the state changes, something React describes as `UI = fn(state)`.

 Vanilla JavaScript only gives us rudimentary, imperative APIs to achieve that.
 The complexity of an interactive website rapidly grows beyond what is reasonably maintainable without the use of third-party libraries and frameworks.
-They can provide structured ways to declaratively define our views, manage state, and we can leave the synching itself to the frameworks.
+They can provide structured ways to declaratively define our views, and manage state, and we can leave the synching itself to the frameworks.
 Each new framework proposed a new or slightly different way to make our UI reactive, while still providing good developer ergonomics (or "developer experience", DX).
 Angular uses a conservative change detection algorithm, while React introduced a virtual DOM for better performance.
-Svelte went yet another way and used a compiler to analyse dependencies at build time.
+And then there's Svelte, which uses a compiler to analyse dependencies at build time.

 All these approaches have their advantages and drawbacks.
-In any case, learning a new framework meant learning completely new concepts.
+In any case, learning a new framework can be tough as it means learning entirely new concepts.
 In-depth Angular knowledge is only vaguely transferrable to writing React applications.

-Signals could change this forever and have already done so.
+But now, with Signals, this could change forever!
+They've already revolutionised the game.

 ## The Conquest of Signals